Women, weight and weight training

 The average exerciser should seldom adopt a split training programme and instead stick to whole body weight training sessions where the body is exercised as a single synergistic unit.
 Whole body training is time efficient, easy to plan and requires only 2-3 hours of gym time a week, leaving lots of time to do other things.

-By using exercises which are deemed to be "compound" i.e. there is movement at more than on joint, we can work multiple muscle groups at the same time.
+By using exercises which are deemed to be "compound" i.e. there is movement at more than one joint, we can work multiple muscle groups at the same time.
 By way of an example, to work the lower body effectively using isolation exercises (an exercise where movement is limited to one joint only) you would have to perform 6 exercises - leg extensions, leg curls, hip extensions, hip adductions, hip abductions and calf raises.
 Or, we could just do squats.
-Weight training really can be that simple and straight forward.
+Weight training really can be that simple and straightforward.

 It is possible to train the entire body using just 6 exercises and still have time to perform some cardio or core work and be finished in an hour or less.
 Organise the 6 exercises into a circuit and you have an amazingly effective fat burning/cardio workout in the time it takes the average male trainer to do his guns workout!